hermetoproject/integration-tests/README.md

-# cachi2-yarn
+# Corepack installs Yarn 1.x Integration Test

-Repository for testing cachi2 Yarn 1.x support.
+This repository provides an extremely simple Yarn 1.x project which can be used to test whether lifecycle scripts are executed by yarn commands.

-The various branches are individual test cases containing both valid and invalid input.
-The `main` branch should remain clean.
+All lifecycle scripts should exit in error and so if any script is executed, the `yarn install` command should fail.